Let’s Stop Slandering San Francisco’s Non-Profits

 Mingle among three floors, including a rooftop deck with stunning views, at The Pearl, a modern yet eclectic venue based in the vibrant Dogpatch neighborhood and known for its industrial chic design and numerous engaging art installations.

 Please your taste buds with an array of delectable passed appetizers and libations.
 Try your luck in exciting fundraising activations include a wine wall and a “winner takes all” for a lavish collection of luxury goods and experiences.
-Take photos in our fabulous photo booth courtesy of DigiBooths or beside our custom-made PRC logo step and repeat.
-Chat with PRC board members, staff, clients, and other esteemed guests, all while learning more about the lifesaving and transformative services provided by PRC.
+Take photos beside our fabulous, custom-made PRC logo step and repeat.
+Chat with PRC board members, staff, clients, and other esteemed guests while learning more about PRC’s life-transformative services.

 Seated Dinner